tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 mkdir <username>
 ```

-> **Info:** See [HPC Documentation](https://hpc.tu-berlin.de/doku.php?id=hpc:hardware:beegfs) for information about the filesystem.
+> **Info:** See [HPC Documentation](https://hpc.tu-berlin.de/doku.php?id=hpc:hardware:beegfs) for general information about the filesystem on [HPC Cluster - ZECM, TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).

-Set up a temporary directory on `/scratch` to have more space for temporary files.
+Set up a temporary directory on `/scratch` to get more space for temporary files.
 Then add the `TMPDIR` environment variable to your `.bashrc` so that singularity uses this directory for temporary files.
 These can get quite large as singularity uses them to extract the image and run the container.

 ```sh
 mkdir <username>/tmp